Royal Tusk: 2018–2021: Tusk II and breakthrough

 In 2018, the band released their sophomore album with their new label, Entertainment One Music.
 Tusk II was released on October 25, 2018.
 The first single from the album, Aftermath, was released earlier in the month, peaked at #36 on the Billboard Mainstream Rock Charts.
 The music video for Aftermath was directed by Evan Owen Dennis, and was released on October 4, 2018.
 The album's third single, Die Knowing's music video was directed by Keenan Kirk and was released on January 20, 2019.

-2021–Present: Covid-19 Impacts

-On August 26, 2021 the band announced via Instagram that due to illness they would be canceling their upcoming tour.
-It was revealed on April 5, 2022 that the cancelation was due to Daniel Carriere developing severe Long COVID symptoms.
-The Band set up a GoFundMe to help support Daniel during his recovery.
+2021–Present

 The band released new singles "All My Life" and "Head Up" on July 7 and August 25, 2023 respectively.
 The music video for "Head Up" was directed by Travis Nesbitt, and was released on the same day as the single itself.

 In 2025, Stony Plain-based artist Keenan Gregory won a Juno Award for his design for Royal Tusk's 2024 album Altruistic.